KreutzerCode/wp-wingman/README.md

 6. **Download the Binary:**
    If there is a direct download link for the binary or artifact, click on it to download the latest program binary to your local machine.

-We plab update the github action to add the build binaries to each release.
+We plan to update the github action to add the build binaries to each release.
 At the moment there is only the inconviniet way.

 ### Linux